 South Indian states have plenty of coconut trees which is why almost all the South Indian dishes use some or the other form of coconut as a base ingredient.
 The spices popularly used here are different in taste and flavour from those used in North India.
 For example, mustard seeds replace cumin in South Indian cuisine along with tamarind and curry leaves.

 If you have a sweet tooth then India is a place to be at.
-The country has a countless variety of sweet dishes such as rasgulla, gulabjamun, halwa, barfi etc. Barfiis a dense milk based sweet confectionery in shape of a diamond.
+The country has a countless variety of sweet dishes such as rasgulla, Gulab Jamun, halwa, barfi etc. Barfi is a dense milk based sweet confectionery in the shape of a diamond.
 Condesned milk and sugar are two main ingredients used to prepare barfi.
 There are different types of barfi made of badam (almonds), pista (pistachios) and kaaju (cashew nuts).

 OUR FAVOURITE INDIAN DRINKS

-Lassi is a yoghurt based drink which is an inseparable part of the cuisine of Punjab.
+Lassi is a yogurt based drink which is an inseparable part of the cuisine of Punjab.
 The best thing about Indian dishes is that they have a number of variants which satisfy everyone and anyone.
 Lassi can be both salted and sweet and additionally flavoured with spices like ground cumin.
-They are very similar to popular Turkish and Arabic Ayran which is salted yoghurt drink.
+They are very similar to popular Turkish and Arabic Ayran which is salted yogurt drink.

 Tea or chai is an inseparable part of Indian routine which is quite obvious as India is one of the world’s largest exporters of tea.
 Chai is an Indian and Greek term used for Tea in the respective countries.
-Indian tea is usually prepared with milk and sugar but there are many other variants of tea popular in India such as Masala chai which also uses spices like cardamon, cloves and cinnamon to add to the flavor.
-Chai masala is one of the most delicious variant which is a must try in India.
+Indian tea is usually prepared with milk and sugar but there are many other variants of tea popular in India such as Masala chai which also uses spices like cardamom, cloves, and cinnamon to add to the flavor.
+Chai masala is one of the most delicious variants which is a must try in India.